dask/distributed/docs/source/worker.rst

-If your computations are mostly numeric in nature (for example NumPy and Pandas computations) and release the GIL entirely then it is advisable to run ``dask-worker`` processes with many threads and one process.
+If your computations are mostly numeric in nature (for example NumPy and Pandas computations) and release the GIL entirely then it is advisable to run ``dask worker`` processes with many threads and one process.
 This reduces communication costs and generally simplifies deployment.

-If your computations are mostly Python code and don't release the GIL then it is advisable to run ``dask-worker`` processes with many processes and one thread per process::
+If your computations are mostly Python code and don't release the GIL then it is advisable to run ``dask worker`` processes with many processes and one thread per process::

-   $ dask-worker scheduler:8786 --nworkers 8 --nthreads 1
+   $ dask worker scheduler:8786 --nworkers 8 --nthreads 1

 This will launch 8 worker processes each of which has its own ThreadPoolExecutor of size 1.